Giuliani slams 'conflicts of interest' in special counsel's office: 'When did Mueller become God?'

 The Democrats' remarks came as Trump again took something of a victory lap on Twitter on Sunday, writing that "Despite No Collusion, No Obstruction, The Radical Left Democrats do not want to go on to Legislate for the good of the people, but only to Investigate and waste time.
 This is costing our Country greatly, and will cost the Dems big time in 2020!"

 And Trump was shown on video Saturday giving two enthusiastic thumbs-up to supporters as he vacationed at his Mar-a-Lago resort in Florida.
+(Trump attended an Easter morning service at the Church of Bethesda-by-the-Sea.)

 White House social media director Dan Scavino wrote on Twitter: "I am with the President at the Southern White House, I have never seen him happier!"

-Although the central finding of Special Counsel Robert Mueller's investigation was that there was no evidence the Trump team had "conspired or coordinated" with Russia to sway the 2016 election, Democrats and left-wing media outlets have focused extensively on the portions of Mueller's report that failed to entirely "exonerate" Trump of obstruction-of-justice offenses.
+Although the central finding of Special Counsel Robert Mueller's investigation was that there was no evidence the Trump team had "conspired or coordinated" with Russia to sway the 2016 election, Democrats and left-wing media outlets have pivoted and focused extensively on the portions of Mueller's report that failed to entirely "exonerate" Trump of obstruction-of-justice offenses.

+"You do not apply a standard of exoneration to anyone," Giuliani shot back, after saying the standard was "warped" and that the Mueller report was full of "lies" told by disaffected Trump aides.

+"Whether it’s a president, an impeachment," Giuliani said, "you can’t exonerate.
+Exoneration means proving a negative."

 MUELLER REPORT DEBUNKS: THE GUARDIAN'S 'BOMBSHELL' ON MANAFORT/ASSANGE, GOP PLATFORM HYSTERIA, AND MORE

 In particular, host Chris Wallace pressed Giuliani on a section of the Mueller report outlining how Trump allegedly told then-White House Counsel Don McGahn to inform the acting attorney general that Mueller should be removed in June 2017 -- a demand that McGahn ignored.
+Trump has strongly suggested that claim was 'bulls---.'"

-"If he had fired him, there wouldn’t have been an obstruction," Giuliani said.
+"If he had fired him, there wouldn’t have been an obstruction," Giuliani began.
 "So, as long as he was replaced by somebody, which he would have been, and there were good reasons- arguable reasons."

 Giuliani insisted that accounts of McGahn's story have changed multiple times and that Trump was merely calling for Mueller's supposed conflicts of interests to be "considered."

 Trump has openly suggested Mueller cannot be an impartial investigator because of the circumstances of why he and his family stopped their membership with Trump's Virginia golf course.

-In his final report, Mueller mentioned that he had canceled his membership because he could not make full use of the club and requested a refund, only to be placed on a waitlist to receive the funds.
+In a footnote in his final report, Mueller mentioned that he had canceled his membership because he could not make full use of the club and requested a refund, only to be placed on a waitlist to receive the funds.

 "You’re treating these people as if they’re fair," Giuliani told Wallace at one point when asked why Trump didn't agree to a sit-down interview with special counsel prosecutors.
 "They're not."

-Responding to Mueller's failure to "exonerate" Trump, Giuliani pointed out that prosecutors are tasked with determining whether there is evidence of a chargeable offense, and aren't typically in the business of publicly exonerating anyone -- especially when complex constitutional considerations are involved, and would make such an exoneration difficult in any event.
+Elaborating on Mueller's failure to "exonerate" Trump, Giuliani pointed out that prosecutors are tasked with determining whether there is evidence of a chargeable offense, and aren't typically in the business of publicly exonerating anyone -- especially when complex constitutional considerations are involved, and would make such an exoneration difficult in any event.

+Giuliani also noted that Mueller's investigation had concluded unimpeded, and that the special counsel had received a flurry of White House documents.
+No material in Mueller's report was shielded or redacted because of an assertion of executive privilege by the president.

 WHY WAS FBI BLOCKED FROM ACCESSING CLINTON FOUNDATION EMAILS DURING CLINTON EMAIL PROBE?